Supermarkets in Hoi An

-‘Where’s the nearest supermarket, grocery store, convenience store in Hoi An?’
+‘Where are the nearest supermarkets in Hoi An for my particular need?’
 Welcome to the Hoi An Guide.
-Here you will find everything you need to know to make the most of your time in Vietnam, Hoi An.
-In this section we tell you where to buy your groceries and provide detials of the best supermarket / convenience stores in Hoi An.
+Here you will find everything you need to know to make the most of your Vietnam holiday.
+In this section we tell you where to buy your groceries and provide details of Hoi An’s best supermarkets and specialist stores.

 You will find many Vietnamese mini-marts dotted around Hoi An.
 They stock basic items such as sweets, toiletries, alcohol and more.
 These little grocery stores are terrific and also convenient if you need to top up the money on your phone or buy a liter of petrol for your motorbike bike.
 You will also find specialty supermarkets in Hoi An such as Ms Vy’s Kitchen & Deli on An Hoi Islet or the Trai Cay Sach outlets that look great from the outside with their bright, fresh fruit displays but don’t actually have a lot of choice once you step inside.

 So where do we foreigners who live in Hoi An go?
-Here is a list of our favorite supermarket and convenience stores, the ones that offer that something special and stock items you won’t find anywhere else.
-For the full range of supermarket / convenience stores in Hoi An see our Quick Guide to Convenience Stores.
+Here is a list of our favorite supermarkets in Hoi An, the ones that offer that something special and stock items you won’t find anywhere else.

 Hang Nga (Tiger Market Supermarket)